PAUL O’REILLY lives with his wife and children in Co. Wexford, Ireland.

-Paul is a registered member of IMRO, the Arts Council of Ireland from whom he received a Deis award in 2008, and was a producer-designer-engineer-partner with the recording, publishing and archival initiative Scallta Media.
-In 2016 Paul was a founding member of the Colm Tóibín Short Story Award, helped facilitate the Wexford Literary Festival and also participated in The 1916 Song Project national concert tour.
+A Fleadh winning Irish traditional singer, songwriter, lilter, and musician, Paul has produced and recorded on several albums, while also appearing on national radio, TV, with the Irish Chamber Orchestra, and he was a prominent member of The 1916 Song Project national concert tour.
+Paul is a registered member of IMRO, the Arts Council of Ireland from whom he received a Deis award in 2008 for his album The Poet’s Dream, and was a producer-designer-engineer-partner with the recording, publishing and archival initiative Scallta Media.
+Paul was a founding member of both the Colm Tóibín Short Story Award and the Wexford Literary Festival.

-Since 2009 he has been core architect with the award-winning software company Structure101.
+Since 2006 Paul has been core architect with the award-winning software company Structure101.
 In 2012 their product Restructure101 won the Most Innovative Java Technology Award at the JAX Innovation Awards.
 Working in the cyber-world for such a flexible and innovative company has been instrumental in the development of his productions and writing.